 Choose a combination of predefined colors here.
 Here are some examples.
 You can create any additional number on your backend theme, also can choose the background you want and four differents layouts.

 April 15, 2017 / 0

 Tyler Kicera sturggled on Saturday with grip and left rear mechanical problems.
 He managed to finish on the podium, but was disappointed afterward.
 He new that Sunday would present another shot and after making repairs, put his complete focus on the Sunday race.
 With too much mechanical grip being the problem, he bolted a set of older tires on for qualifying.
-The session ended up being damp and only a few drivers improved their times.
-Tyler was confident the old tires were the right call for...
+The session ended up being damp and only...
 Read More [+]

 April 15, 2017 / 0

 For VIR Tyler returned to the familiar red/black/chrome #44 Kessler Engineering/Flatout Motorsports/Carbotech spec Miata.
 A fresh build by Matt Kessler went into the car just a few weeks ago and was broken in on the test day.
 The car was quick right out of the box and Tyler leaned on his experience at VIR to turn consistent, quick times.
 In Q1 the cars got so spread out that it was impossible to get a clean lap.
 Tyler and Alex Bolanos teamed up for qualifying and the best the could manage in traffic was P2 and P4.
 Q2 was interrupted by a stoppage...
 Read More [+]